 Dispersed camping or boondocking is "permitted on most public lands as long as it doesn't conflict with other approved uses or in territories posted "closed to camping" or somehow unfavorably influences wildlife species or natural assets." – BLM.gov

-You can consider more than 245 million acres of different public BLM land in your RV.
+You can consider more than 245 million acres of public BLM land in your RV.
 This exceptionally simple guide on the Bureau of Land Management's site permits you to look for ideal spots to camp depending on the location, activity, and keywords.

 2. Walmart parking lots: